 “That first night or so, we have them lined up outside of the shower—there are only so many shower stalls inside of the latrine, so one door is an entry door and one door is an exit door,” Shellaby explains.
 “In their right hand, they have bar soap.
 In their left hand, they have a washcloth.
 They also have a towel draped over their shoulder.”

-Once the showers begin, Shellaby emphasises that each person has approximately two minutes to get as clean as possible.
+Once the showers begin, Shellaby emphasizes that each person has approximately two minutes to get as clean as possible.
 His advice for achieving cleanliness in such a short time: “Hitting the hot spots,” he says.
 That’s military slang for scrubbing the armpits, behind the knees, in the creases of the elbows and anywhere else that’s extra prone to sweaty, smelly buildup.

 Of course, the possibility of punishment might also help these boot campers speed through their showers.
 “Every morning, when they come downstairs, we check the back of their neck to make sure they’re actually cleaning themselves,” Shellaby says.
 But for the average civilian, making it to work on time might also provide some motivation.